 A man without a memory walks away from the battlefield, while a young woman grieves beneath the tree that will guard her secret for a hundred years.

-Ann de Freitas doesn't remember what she witnessed when she was five.
+Ann de Freitas doesn't remember what she witnessed when she was five years old.
 The truth lies buried in the beech wood, forgotten for forty years.
 Can love unlock Ann's heart and mind?

 Connor Grenville is restoring the walled garden where his grandmother, Ivy used to play.
 Before her death, she tried to destroy the family archive.
 Who was Ivy trying to protect?
 And why?